anege/launchcontainers/README_STEPS_Ane.md

 >In my case it didn't create it, so I copied Mengxing's convertall.py

 - Edit convertall.py to take the T1 and diff data that you want.
 It should take the correct data for all the subjects, so different cases need to be taken into account.
 If I have 2 folders per subject and 3 T1s per folder, I only want the T1 from the same date as the diff data

 ### 1.2 Convert dicom to nifti using convertall.py generated in the previous step

-- Define  basedir, subject ID and session ID in step2_heudiconv.sh
-- Run shell script:
+> Make some tests on Brodmann.
+Edit options in step2_heudiconv.sh and make sure it works
 `cd $scripts_dir`
 `bash step2_heudiconv.sh`

+Now let's do the same in the IPS cluster:
+- Edit options in in step2_heudiconv_IPS.sh

+- Run shell script through IPS:  qsub_step2.sh calls step2_heudiconv_IPS.
+`ssh agurtubay@ips-0-3`
+`qlogin`
+`cd $scripts_dir`
+`bash qsub_step2_heudiconv.sh`

+- Check whether all files have been well created:
+`cd $scripts_dir`
+`bash check_converted_files.sh`

+- Rename subjects to and keep conversion information
+`cd $scripts_dir`
+`bash rename_subj.sh`

 - This will give 3 T1s in some subjects.
-To solve this, Check /export/home/agurtubay/agurtubay/Projects/Dysthal_qMRI/2_raw_data/NII/sub-048DYSTHAL06LH4003/ses-T01/sub-048DYSTHAL06LH4003_ses-T01_scans.tsv

-and only keep the anat files whose acq-time is the same as the diff
+To solve this, Check NII/$subject/ses-T01/$subject_ses-T01_scans.tsv and if possible only keep the anat files whose acq-time is the same as the diff
+`cd $scripts_dir`
+`bash clean_duplicated_T1.sh`

 ## 2. Create symbolic links (to save space when running containers)

 - Edit example_config_launchcontainer.json as specified [here](https://github.com/garikoitz/launchcontainers/wiki/How-to-use)

-- Edit subSesList.txt subjects by subject
+- Create subSesList.txt in raw_data directory:
+`cd $scripts_dir`
+`bash createSubSesList.sh.txt`

-- Run createSymLinks: `python3 createSymLinks.py example_config_launchcontainer.json`
+- Run createSymLinks: `python3 createSymLinks.py config_launchcontainer.json`

-## 3. launch containers: anatROIs, RTP-preproc or RTP-pipeline.
+## 3. launch containers: anatROIs, RTP-preproc or RTP-pipeline

+- I have to edit qsub_generic.sh or qsub_generic.py?

-- Launch container: `python3 qsub_generic.py example_config_launchcontainer.json`
+- Launch container: `python3 qsub_generic.py config_launchcontainer.json`